 First, we derive a perfect sorting SEI (PSEI), where agents of the same type marry.
-Therefore, the PSEI requires that a woman with $\mu{a,b}$, proposes to a-type men, and always rejects men of a lower type.
+The PSEI requires that a woman with $\mu{a,b}$, proposes to a-type men, and always rejects men of a lower type.
 Otherwise, the PSEI does not occur because men and women of different types marry.

-Although one can consider many combinations of agents' equilibrium strategies, we focus on the PSEI in this study.
-This is because the influence of learning on the market becomes clearer by comparing the PSE with the PSEI.
+Although one can consider many combinations of agents' equilibrium strategies, we focus on the PSEI in this study because the influence of learning on the market becomes clearer when the PSE is compared with the PSEI.
 Moreover, from Proposition 2, $R_w(\mu_0)$ is the highest reservation level of women in an equilibrium.
-Hence, the opportunities of women's learning are maximized in the PSEI.
+Hence, the opportunities for women's learning are maximized in the PSEI.